zio/zio-dynamodb/docs/transactions.md

 ## Transaction Failures

 DynamoDBQueries using the `.transaction` method will fail at runtime if there are invalid transaction actions such as creating a table, scanning for items, or querying.
 The [DynamoDB documentation] has a limited number of actions that can be performed for either a read or a write transaction.
-There is a `.safeTransaction` method that is also available that will return `Either[Throwable, DynamoDBQuery[A]]`.
+There is a `.safeTransaction` method that is also available that will return `Either[DynamoDBError.TransactionError, DynamoDBQuery[A]]`.

 There are more examples in our [integration tests](../dynamodb/src/it/scala/zio/dynamodb/LiveSpec.scala).